aramayismirzoyan/laravel-safe-migrations/README.md

     - name: Check migrations
       env:
         GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
-      run: php artisan github:actions <main_branch>
+      run: php artisan actions:migrations <main_branch>
 ~~~

-In the `php artisan github:actions` command you need to pass your main branch as an argument.
+In the `php artisan actions:migrations` command you need to pass your main branch as an argument.
 The check will only happen during a pull request and will check for migrations on the master branch.
 If there is at least one sensitive migration pipeline that will fail.